Steven Bauer: Acting career

-Since then, Bauer has made his career primarily, though not exclusively, in action films and crime dramas on both the big and small screens.
-An example of this is the movie The Lost City where he served in a minor role alongside the film's star and director Andy Garcia.
-Also, including such motion pictures as Primal Fear and Traffic.
+Since then, Bauer has made his career primarily, though not exclusively, in action films and crime dramas on both the big and small screens, including the movie The Lost City where he served in a minor role alongside the film's star and director Andy Garcia.
+He also appeared in the motion pictures Primal Fear and Traffic.
 In 2007 he appeared on an episode of Burn Notice.
 In 2011, Bauer appeared on the series Breaking Bad playing Mexican drug lord Don Eladio.
 He stars with Julianne Michelle in the feature film Awakened, a supernatural thriller.

 More recently, Bauer appeared as ex-Mossad agent turned private investigator Avi in the Showtime series Ray Donovan.
 Bauer also reprised his Breaking Bad role in 2017 in AMC's prequel Better Call Saul.
 In addition, he played El Santo in the American version of Queen of the South.

 Personal life

 Bauer has married four times: first to Melanie Griffith, from 1981 until 1989; second to Ingrid Anderson, from 1989 until 1991; third to Christiana Boney, from 1992 until 2002; and fourth to Paulette Miltimore, from 2003 until 2012.
-He has two sons: Alexander Griffith Bauer (born August 22, 1985) with Griffith and Dylan Dean Steven Bauer (born May 14, 1990) with Anderson.
+He has two sons: Alexander Griffith Bauer (born August 22, 1985) with Griffith, and Dylan Dean Steven Bauer (born May 14, 1990) with Anderson.

+In 2010, Bauer was falsely named as the driver of a vehicle that struck and killed 24-year-old Brent Rosenberg of Malibu.
+Rosenberg was walking on Pacific Coast Highway toward his parked car on the east side of the road when he was struck by a sport utility vehicle.
+Initial reports said Bauer was the driver of the vehicle but police officials later said it was a different person of the same name involved in the fatality.